Invisible Agent: Release

 John P. Fulton and Bernard B. Brown were nominated for an Academy Award for their special effects work on this film at the 15th Academy Awards, but lost to the special effects team for Paramount's Reap the Wild Wind.
 The film was followed by the sequel, The Invisible Man's Revenge also starring Jon Hall.

 The film was released on DVD on as part of the "Invisible Man: The Legacy Collection" set, which included The Invisible Man, The Invisible Man Returns, The Invisible Woman and The Invisible Man's Revenge.
 It was released again on Blu-ray as part of the "Invisible Man: The Complete Legacy Collection" on August 28, 2018.

-Shown on the MeTV show Svengoolie on December 17, 2022.